tinnakornpop/work-portfolio/professional-experience.md

 ---

-# Software Engineer
-Software Engineer (Web Development & AWS)
+# Software Engineer (Web Development & AWS)
 Classmethod (Thailand) Co., Ltd.
 Sep 2020 – Jan 2026

-During my time at Classmethod Thailand, I worked mainly on website development and tasks related to AWS cloud environments.
-My role involved supporting website development, updating website content, and assisting with server operations.
+During my time at Classmethod Thailand, I mainly worked on website development and tasks related to the AWS cloud environment.
+My role involved supporting website development, updating website content, and assisting with server-related operations.

 I was also involved in several other activities such as writing technical articles about AWS, supporting customer training sessions, and assisting internal teams with technical issues.